✈️🐾 Flying with Your Dog to Europe in 2026: Costs, Airline Rules & Complete Checklist

 Reference: AVMA guidance on sedation and travel.

-• Some airports have pet relief areas—check ahead.
+• Some airports have pet relief areas—check ahead via the airport's website

 My Final Thoughts